aeternity/aeternity/docs/release-notes/next/http_endpoint_delete_tx_from_pool.md

 * Adds new a group of HTTP endpoints: `node-operator`.
-It is to hold endpoints that are meant to provide functionality for thinkering of the node and diving into its internals.
+It is to hold endpoints that are meant to provide functionality for tinkering with the node and diving into its internals.
 Those should be only `internal` and the group is disabled by default.
 The new group will be present only in the new `OAS3` API and will not be present in the old `swagger2` API.